freeCodeCamp/guide/src/pages/electron/index.md

 Electron lets you build cross-platform desktop apps using web technology.
 You can build desktop apps for Windows, Mac, and most common flavors of Linux.

-Electron is built on Chromium (the open-sourced version of Google Chrome).
+Electron is built on Chromium (the open-sourced version of Google Chrome) and Node.js.
 You use web technologies like HTML, JavaScript, and CSS to build Electron apps.
 That means you can use most any web technology you want to build your native desktop app!
 For example, you could use [React][Electron and React] or [Angular][Electron and Angular] to build your first desktop app.

+It's an open source project maintained by Github and an active community of contributors.

 Additionally, Electron comes with support for auto-updating, crash reporting, and native menus.